 Keep the container in a cool, dark place.
 They should last at least 3 years this way.
 However, I don’t recommend storing more beans than you can rotate through in 3 months; the beans are too susceptible to damage, even in air-tight containers.

-As mentioned before, one common problem is that there may already be weevil eggs in the beans when you get them.
-The eggs then hatch and suddenly you have a huge infestation.
-Thus, you’ll need to take steps to kill insect eggs before putting the beans in storage, such as by freezing or microwaving them first.
+As mentioned before, one common problem is that weevil eggs may already be in the beans when you get them.
+The eggs then hatch, and suddenly you have a huge infestation.
+Thus, you’ll need to kill insect eggs before storing the beans, such as by freezing or microwaving them first.

 - Mason jars

 - Vacuum sealer containers